spookylukey/django-fabfile-starter/README.rst

   - SSH setup for logging in (and you've set up your developer machine for passwordless login).

-  - database installed etc., and you will use some other system to create your Django database
+  - database server installed etc., and database created

   - Python is installed

+  - A webserver for your Django app is installed and configured.

 - use of virtualenv to isolate the environment.
 You will need to have virtualenv available on your server.
 For maximum isolation, virtualenv is run with